-In the days leading up to the American Civil War, Wheeling, Virginia, grew into an important stop along the underground railroad, standing as it does between Ohio and Pennsylvania.
+In the days leading up to the American Civil War, Wheeling, Virginia, grew into an important stop along the underground railroad, standing as it does between the free states of Ohio and Pennsylvania.

 Many runaway slaves would enter into the city by darkness of night and find lodging courtesy of the A.M.E.
 Zion Church and the proprietor of the Wheeling House Hotel, who would arrange safe houses for runaways.